A sharp uniform-in-time error estimate for Stochastic Gradient Langevin Dynamics: Abstract

 \section{Abstract}

-We establish a sharp uniform-in-time error estimate for the Stochastic Gradient Langevin Dynamics (SGLD), which is a popular sampling algorithm.
+We establish a sharp uniform-in-time error estimate for the Stochastic Gradient Langevin Dynamics (SGLD), which is a widely-used sampling algorithm.
 Under mild assumptions, we obtain a uniform-in-time $O(\eta^2)$ bound for the KL-divergence between the SGLD iteration and the Langevin diffusion, where $\eta$ is the step size (or learning rate).
 Our analysis is also valid for varying step sizes.
-Based on this, we are able to obtain an $O(\eta)$ bound for the distance between the SGLD iteration and the distribution of the Langevin diffusion, in terms of Wasserstein or total variation distances.
+Consequently, we are able to derive an $O(\eta)$ bound for the distance between the invariant measures of the SGLD iteration and the Langevin diffusion, in terms of Wasserstein or total variation distances.
+Our result can be viewed as a significant improvement compared with existing analysis for SGLD in related literature.